Working With Pets: How to Start A Successful Dog Business

 Grow Your Pet Business with Unique Branding

-When you’re starting your business (AKA your brand) you need to have a really clear idea of what it stands for.
+When you’re starting your pet business you need to have a really clear idea of what your brand stands for.
 In addition to a logo and color scheme, a brand is what your dog business represents.

 Your brand is made up of many different elements, from your logo to your product descriptions and the cards you hand out to potential customers.
 But it’s always rooted in why.
 Why are you doing this?
 Answer that and you’ll have a strong brand!